Discrete Choice Models in PyMC-Marketing

 • Nested Logit models in PyMC-Marketing allows us to encode market structures for compelling intervention studies.

-• Revealing behaviorial insights and unlocking new marketing strategies for your adventure!
+• They also reveal behaviorial insights of consumers unlocking new marketing strategies for your adventure!